 Board Member, New Victory Theater

-Lippman has been featured or quoted in Forbes, Bloomberg, Business Insider, the Wall Street Journal, The New York Times, Yahoo!
+His insights have been featured or quoted in major financial publications and media outlets, including Forbes, Bloomberg, Business Insider, The Wall Street Journal, The New York Times, Yahoo!
 Finance, Institutional Investor, and MarketWatch.